frett27/osm-flink-tools/BUILD.md

 #Building the project

-This page explain how to build the project.
+This page explains how to build the project.

 ##Build the project for a command line use

-This build include all `flink` and `hadoop` dependencies in a single jar, that can be used without cluster.
+This build includes all `flink` and `hadoop` dependencies in a single jar, that can be used without cluster.

 Extract the project :